SRIKANTH-0001/CODTECH-TASK-01/README.md

   The application is designed to be responsive, ensuring it works seamlessly across different devices and screen sizes.

 3.User Interface and Experience:
-  The application is ver simple to use, and design elements are making the interface visually appealing and intuitive.
+  The application is easy to use, and design elements are making the interface visually appealing and intuitive.

 4.Technologies Used: